Q-shick/EDA-R/final_project/heart_disease_mortaltiy_and_farmers_market.md

 ``` r
 # audit values
 # df <- df[complete.cases(df), ]
 ```

 #### Load and Process the Data set

-First, I need to read the Heart Disease Mortality data set and modify it to fit the format in which common variables are refined and named the same with the Farmer's market data set.
+First, I need to read Heart Disease Mortality and modify it to fit the format in which common variables are refined and named the same with Farmer's market.
 Some other process here includes dropping variables such as race and gender.
 These could be useful for other analysis but not for the subject of this project.
+I will use only the overall figures, instead.

 ``` r
 # load heart disease mortality data